micmejia/bible-dump/NKJV/2 Kings/2 Kgs 3.md

 And the king of Israel said, "Alas!
 For the Lord has called these three kings together to deliver them into the hand of Moab."

 ###### 11
 But Jehoshaphat said, "_Is there_ no prophet of the Lord here, that we may inquire of the Lord by him?"
-So one of the servants of the king of Israel answered and said, "Elisha the son of Shaphat _is_ here, who poured[^a] water on the hands of Elijah."
+So one of the servants of the king of Israel answered and said, "Elisha the son of Shaphat _is_ here, who poured water on the hands of Elijah."

 ###### 12
 And Jehoshaphat said, "The word of the Lord is with him."
 So the king of Israel and Jehoshaphat and the king of Edom went down to him.